 As a preface to this article, I would like to say that the featured image is relevant because my autobiography is structured like Christopher Nolan’s Memento (2000).
 The first chapter is the most recent year whereas the final chapter is the first memorable year if not the first year of my life in general.

-My second novel (in terms of release order if not writing order) has three acts which embody a Japanese structure called Jo-ha-kyū (slow start, pacey progression and swift swansong).
+My fashion novel (in terms of release order if not writing order) has three acts which embody a Japanese structure called Jo-ha-kyū (slow start, pacey progression and swift swansong).

-My third novel has the Yin-Yang structure i.e. the character feels different in the two acts.
+My children’s novel has the Yin-Yang structure i.e. the character feels different in the two acts.
 Many people are right in assuming that Yin is female, but they assume that Yang is black.
 They also assume that Yin is positive.
 The first act of the novel is Yin because the girl is vulnerable.
 Her heart is blackened as a result.
 She becomes more of a tomboy in the second act, yet regains her pure heart.

-My fourth novel has five acts which embody a Japanese structure called Gidayū (i.e. love, war, tragedy, journey and coda).
+My high school novel has five acts which embody a Japanese structure called Gidayū (i.e. love, war, tragedy, journey and coda).
 The Gidayū structure (devised by Takemoto Gidayū) predated the pyramid structure (coined by Gustav Freytag) i.e. exposition, rising action, climax, falling action and dénouement.

-My fifth novel embodies a Japanese structure called Kishōtenketsu (i.e. introduction, development, twist and conclusion).
+My other novel, a Bildungsroman, embodies a Japanese structure called Kishōtenketsu (i.e. introduction, development, twist and conclusion).